RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 ## ComfyUI Workflow Search

 ComfyUI Workflow Search is now implemented!
-Here's what you need to do to be able to search on ComfyUI workflows.
+Here's what you need to do to be able to search on ComfyUI workflows:

-You will need to rescan your ComfyUI images.
-You can do this in a couple of ways:
+To search workflows effectively, you need to rescan your ComfyUI images.
+Choose one of the following methods:

-* **Edit > Rebuild Metadata** - This will rescan all the images currently in your database
+* **Edit > Rebuild Metadata** – Rescans all images in your database.
-* **Search > Rescan Metadata** - This will rescan all the images in current search results
+* **Search > Rescan Metadata** – Rescans images in current search results.
-* **Select Folder > Right-click > Rescan** - This will rescan all the images in the selected folder
+* **Right-click a Folder > Rescan** – Rescans all images in a selected folder.
-* **Select images > Right-click > Rescan** - This will rescan the selected images
+* **Right-click Selected Images > Rescan** – Rescans only selected images.

 ### How it works

-When Diffusion Toolkit scans your images, it parses the workflow and extracts the nodes and node properties and saves them to the database.
-This should make searching much more efficient and specific than searching the entire workflow.
-That said, it generates a LOT of data, so we don't want to always search _every_ property.
+Diffusion Toolkit scans images, extracts workflow nodes and properties, and saves them to the database.
+This makes searches more efficient and precise.
+However, since it generates a lot of data, not all properties are searched by default.

 ### Quick Search

-Quick search is done by typing something into the search bar and pressing enter.
-ComfyUI Workflow Search is now enabled in Quick search by default.

-By default, the following properties are used in Quick search:
+Quick Search now includes searching through workflow properties.
+Simply type in the search bar and press Enter.
+By default, it searches the following properties:

 * `text`
-* `text__g`
+* `text_g`
-* `text__l`
+* `text_l`
-* `text__positive`
+* `text_positive`
-* `text__negative`
+* `text_negative`

-Note that property names seem to use double underscore by convention.

-You can edit the properties in the Search Settings (Slider icon in the search bar).
-You can also disable ComfyUI Search if you so wish.
+You can modify these settings in **Search Settings** (the Slider icon in the search bar).

-To find property names, look in the Workflow tab in the Metadata Pane (below the Preview Pane if not hidden) or the Metadata Overlay (Press I to show or hide the Metadata Overlay)

-You can also add properties to the list by clicking on the ... button to the left of each node property in the Workflow Pane, and selecting **Add to Default Search**
+To find property names, check the **Workflow** tab in the **Metadata Pane** or in the **Metadata Overlay** (press I to toggle).
+To add properties directly to the list, click `...` next to a node property in the Workflow Pane and select **Add to Default Search**.

 ### Filter

-The Filter allows you to customize your searches on node properties.

-Open the Filter popup (Click the Filter icon in the search bar, or press CTRL+F) and go the the Workflow tab.
+The Filter now allows you to refine searches based on node properties.
+Open it by clicking the Filter icon in the search bar or pressing CTRL+F, then go to the Workflow tab.

-Here you can add properties you want to include in the filter.
-To include the property in the filter, the checkbox on the left must be checked.

-Properties can have wildcards (*).

-For example, the property name `text*` will match

-* `text`
-* `text__g`
-* `text__l`
-* `text__positive`
-* `text__negative`

-and any other property that starts with `text`.

-NOTE: wildcard searches may be a bit slower than non-wildcard searches

-You can set the property value comparison to **contains**, **equals**, **starts with** and **ends with**.
-This determines how the value will be evaluated when searching.
+* Include properties to filter by checking the box next to them.
+* Use wildcards (\*) to match multiple properties (e.g., `text*` matches `text`, `text_g`, etc.).
+* Choose property value comparisons: `contains`, `equals`, `starts with`, or `ends with`.

-You can combine filters with the operators OR, AND, and NOT.
+* Combine filters with `OR`, `AND`, and `NOT` operators.

-You can also add properties to the list by clicking on the ... button to the left of each node property in the Workflow Pane, and selecting **Add to Filters**
+To add properties, click `...` next to a node property in the Workflow Pane and select **Add to Filters**.

 # Updates